 - Sea salt

-- 3 tbsp 45g unsalted butter, melted (olive oil, ghee or avocado oil to make it paleo)
+- 3 tablespoon 45g unsalted butter, melted (olive oil, ghee or avocado oil to make it paleo)

 - Freshly ground black pepper